PPerdomoQ/rare-disease-explainer/README.md

 The environment used to run this project can be created using  [requirements.txt](requirements.txt) the In total, three Jupyter Notebooks are used to obtain the predictions and the explanations.
 The first one, [1_Graph_building.ipynb](Notebooks/1_Graph_building.ipynb), is used to create a Knowledge Graph containing information of the disease.
 In this first notebook, only information from [Monarch](https://monarchinitiative.org/), is used.
 To incorporate drug information (Drug-Target and Drug-Disease) the second notebook, [2_Add_drug_info.ipynb](Notebooks/2_Add_drug_info.ipynb), is used.
 This notebook incorporates information from [DrugCentral](https://drugcentral.org/) and [Therapeutic Terget Database](http://db.idrblab.net/ttd/).
 The final notebook, [3_Predictions_and_explanations.ipynb](Notebooks/3_Predictions_and_explanations.ipynb), is the one that provides the predictions and the explanations.
 Each notebook contains information about its use, but in the next sections there is a small summary showing its details.

+## Prerequisites

+This work has been tested in Windows 11 and Ubuntu 20 using Python 3.10.10.
+The list of libraries necessary to run the modules can be found in the [requirements.txt](requirements.txt) file.
+It is recommended to install [pytorch](https://pytorch.org/get-started/locally/) and [pytorch-geometric](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html) following the instructions of their respective websites.
+The hyperparameter optimization was developed using [ray-tune](https://docs.ray.io/en/latest/tune/index.html) and was tested only in the Ubuntu system.

 ## List of files

 The description of the files and folders used in this project is the following: